- Download our Moving to Los Angeles Guide (PDF)

-Two major advantages of public schooling are the cost (tuition is free) and the fact that zoning regulations require children to attend a school close to homes.
+Two major advantages of public schooling are the cost (tuition is free) and the fact that zoning regulations require children to attend a school close to home.
 As a result, children will interact with peers from their own neighbourhood.
 It is common to find that many parents even pick a neighbourhood to live in based on its proximity to their preferred school.

 Furthermore, if expats are seeking immersion into American culture for their child, the public school system will allow them to interact with a wider, more varied, and more representative sample of American kids.

-Charter schools in the USA are non-profit institutions that receive less public funding than regular public schools and instead receive additional funding from private sources.
-There are a number of charter schools in LA.
-While these schools cover much of the state's curriculum, some also tend to have a more specific focus.
+Charter schools in the USA are free-to-attend non-profit institutions that receive less public funding than regular public schools and instead receive additional funding from private sources.
+They have more freedom in teaching methods than state schools and are often considered a better alternative.

 Private schools in Los Angeles

 Choosing an appropriate private school is important, and will depend on several factors.
-It is important to remember that the competition for places in top private schools is incredibly stiff; often, parents are forced to battle against limited space and very selective entrance requirements to get their children enrolled.
+It is important to remember that the competition for places in top private schools is incredibly stiff; often, parents are forced to battle against limited space and selective entrance requirements to get their children enrolled.
 It is also worth noting that a large number of private schools in Los Angeles are religious (often Catholic) institutions.
-These schools are usually cheaper than schools without religious affiliations but may have restrictions on who can attend.
+These schools are usually cheaper than schools without religious affiliations, but may have restrictions on who can attend.

 International schools in Los Angeles